sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/prometheus/grafana.md

 ## Prerequisites

-Before you can start configuring and using the **Hardware dashboards for Grafana** dashboards, you must have:
+Before using the **Hardware Dashboards for Grafana**, you must have:

 1. configured the [Hardware Sentry Agent](../configuration/configure-agent.html)
 2. configured the [Prometheus Server](prometheus.md)